MeteoSwiss/publication-opendata/README.md

 # OGD@MeteoSwiss - Open Government Data

-> **This is work in progress.** Jump directly to the overview of [which data types are to be made available as Open Data](https://github.com/MeteoSwiss/publication-opendata/tree/master#21-general-information-and-status-of-clarifications).
+> **This is work in progress.** <br>
+> Jump directly to the overview of [which data types are to be made available as Open Data](https://github.com/MeteoSwiss/publication-opendata/tree/master#21-general-information-and-status-of-clarifications).

 ## Table of contents